-SAP has been serious about climate change since the beginning of our sustainability journey 10 years ago.
-Our strategic objectives include:

-- Carbon Neutral by 2025: Achieve a net-zero carbon footprint of SAP's operations by 2025 - Investment in Livelihoods Carbon Fund: funding large-scale ecosystem restoration, agroforestry, biodiversity preservation, and clean energy projects in developing countries to enable climate action and improve people's lives. - Business Ambition for 1.5°C: Committed science-based target to limit global temperature rise to 1.5 degrees - Zero Waste: Phase out single-use plastics by the end of 2020

-SAP joined key initiatives:
+Official commitment Lighthouse initiative SAP has been serious about climate change since the beginning of our sustainability journey 10 years ago.
+Our strategic objectives include: - Carbon Neutral by 2025: Achieve a net-zero carbon footprint of SAP's operations by 2025 - Investment in Livelihoods Carbon Fund: funding large-scale ecosystem restoration, agroforestry, biodiversity preservation, and clean energy projects in developing countries to enable climate action and improve people's lives. - Business Ambition for 1.5°C: Committed science-based target to limit global temperature rise to 1.5 degrees - Zero Waste: Phase out single-use plastics by the end of 2020 SAP joined key initiatives:

 - Global Plastic Action Partnership with a vision for a plastic-free ocean by 2030. - Ellen MacArthur Foundation's leading in transitioning to a circular economy. - CEO Carbon Neutral Challenge to support business transitioning to a low-carbon economy.
+PHASE OUT SINGLE-USE PLASTICS BY THE END OF \2020

-The Climate 21 programme is a coinnovation initiative between SAP and our customers, in which technology is developed to track, analyse, and report the carbon footprint of customers' products along the entire value chain.
+The Climate 21 programme is a coinnovation initiative between SAP and

+our customers, in which technology is

+understand the emissions breakdowns.